arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

             .ComposedWith(HavingAtLeast3DisabledAccounts());
 ```

-It's very unlikley that such a generic `ComposedWith` method could be defined.
+It's very unlikley that such a generic `ComposedWith()` method could be defined.

 The problem is that our generator functions immediately return values.
 Once we have values, it's too late to modify the rules for generating further ones.<br/>
 If instead it returned *structures able to eventually emit values*, such as wrappers of functions, you would still be in time to alter the domain rules before finally generating values.<br/>

-Ideally, structures with solid compositional capabilities, such as monads.
+You need a structure with solid compositional capabilities, such as a monad.

 Now probably, I just lost half of my readers.